 The Bridge That is Never Finished

-Jan Matejko, The Union of Lublin (1869) The painting commemorates the act of 1569 by which the Kingdom of Poland and the Grand Duchy of Lithuania bound themselves into a single Commonwealth.
+Jan Matejko, The Union of Lublin (1869) The painting commemorates the act of 1569 by which the Kingdom of Poland and the Grand Duchy of Lithuania joined themselves into a single Commonwealth.
 Each partner retained its own army, laws, and culture, yet agreed to share a parliament and a monarch.
-It was not an easy fusion—born of negotiation, tension, and compromise—but it endured for over two centuries as one of Europe’s most plural political orders.
-Matejko portrays this fragile covenant as a drama of dignity and recognition: a reminder that freedom does not require uniformity, only the will to bridge difference into concord.
-For Concordia Discors Magazine, it stands as a parable of how plural societies—if sustained by trust and restraint—can turn polarization into shared liberty.
+The fusion was born of negotiation, tension, and hard-won compromise, yet it endured for over two centuries as one of Europe's most genuinely plural political orders.
+Matejko portrays this fragile covenant as a drama of dignity and mutual recognition: a reminder that freedom does not require uniformity, only the will to bridge difference into concord.
+For Concordia Discors Magazine, it stands as a parable of how plural societies, sustained by trust and restraint, can transform polarization into shared liberty.

 “I can only answer the question ‘What am I to do?’ if I can answer the prior question ‘Of what story or stories do I find myself a part?’”